woernerm/luxury_python_template/README.md

 1. The template follows the instructions of the
 [PyPa packaging tutorial](https://packaging.python.org/tutorials/packaging-projects/).
 So, it should look familiar to most people.
 Using the template is easy.
-Just click the green "Use this template" button above to create your own repository with all the files automatically copied from this template.
+Just click the green "Use this template" button above (you need to be signed into GitHub) to create your own repository with all the files automatically copied from this template.
+Alternatively, you may just download / clone a copy of the files.
 2. Provide some information about your project in setup.cfg.
 You can find details about the fields in the
 [PyPa packaging tutorial](https://packaging.python.org/tutorials/packaging-projects/#configuring-metadata).